RustyStriker/bevy_physimple/GETTING_STARTED.md

         })
         ;

-    // And we gonna spawn a simple cube using continuous collision coms
+    // And we gonna spawn a simple cube using KinematicBundle coms
         .spawn_bundle(SpriteBundle {
             sprite: Sprite::new(Vec2::splat(35.0)),